Best Places to Visit on New Zealand’s South Island – Most Wild and Beautiful Places

 Lake Tekapo

-Lake Tekapo is about three hours drive south-west of Christchurch in the Mackenzie Basin.
-It is most visited for its remarkable turquoise coloured lake that’s surrounded by the dramatic mountain range.
-The lake gets its unique colour from the fine rock-flour, ground by glaciers, which is suspended in the water.
+One of the best places to visit the South Island of New Zealand is Lake Tekapo.
+The stunning blue lake is about three hours drive southwest of Christchurch in the Mackenzie Basin.
+It is most visited for its remarkable turquoise-coloured lake that’s surrounded by the dramatic mountain range.
+The lake gets its unique colour from the fine rock flour, ground by glaciers, which is suspended in the water.

 Lake Pukaki

-Lake Pukaki is the largest alpine lake in the area and is my personal favourite as it proudly showcases New Zealand’s tallest peak, Aoraki/ Mount Cook, from the main campground.
+One of the most beautiful places on the South Island of New Zealand is Lake Pukaki.
+It is the largest alpine lake in the area and is my personal favourite as it proudly showcases New Zealand’s tallest peak, Aoraki/ Mount Cook, from the main campground.

 The lake is bright turquoise due to glacial flour and becomes even brighter when the sun hits it surface.
 The combination of the magnificent lake, snow-capped peaks and wide open skies are a dream for photographers and the free campground makes this place a must-do when visiting New Zealand’s South Island!